-Artists – Yanni Van Zijl and Pam Walpole – created ‘Aquarius Plasticus’ for the Noosa Long Weekend Festival 2016 – a comment on the dangers of plastic in our oceans.
-Pam painted a 9 metre long x 150 cm high mural to line the wall of the ramp at ‘the j’ theatre, Noosa.
+Artists – Yanni Van Zijl and Pam Walpole – created ‘Aquarius Plasticus’ for the Noosa Long Weekend Festival 2016 – a mythical sea creature with writhing tentacles – a comment on the dangers of plastic in our oceans.
+As a backdrop to the theme, Pam painted a 9 metre long x 150 cm high mural to line the wall of the ramp at ‘the j’ theatre, Noosa.

 For the HORIZON Festival 2017, ‘Australis Plasticus’ was relocated under the Coolum beach Lifeguard tower.

 ‘Ebb and Flow’ -2015 – lit at night – recycled plastic – 20m long x 5m wide – variable